 My fifth-great-grandmother Sarah “Sally” Shackelford had all the makings of a brick-wall ancestor.
 She married William Bass in October 1789 and had at least eleven children, but her name seemed to be absent from all sources except Find-a-Grave .
+(You can learn more about the life of William Bass by clicking here.)
 Her memorial noted that she was the daughter of James and Judith Shackelford, but there was no citation for that fact, which made it a shaky-leaf hint at best .

 Surely there was more information about Sally.
 But where was it?